fatml-res/DSV_Graph_PoPETS_23/README.md

 # Disparate Vulnerability in Link Inference Attacks against Graph Neural Networks
-This is the repo for Paper "Disparate Vulnerability in Link Inference Attacks against Graph Neural Networks'.
+This is the repo for Paper "Disparate Vulnerability in Link Inference Attacks against Graph Neural Networks' accepted by The 23rd Privacy Enhancing Technologies Symposium (PETS) 2023.

 In the paper, we introduce a new defense mechanism called FairDefense to address disparities in subgroup vulnerability (DSV) while providing protection against Link-level Membership Inference Attacks (LMIA).
 The repository's code includes implementations of the Graph Attention Network (GAT) and Graph Convolutional Network (GCN) models integrated with FairDefense.

 ## Development Environment